 - Physical exam including weight

-- ECOG performance status evaluation - Day 14 only
+- ECOG performance status evaluation (Day 14 only)

 - Blood tests

 - Hematology- CBC with differential

-- Chemistry- Sodium, Potassium, Chloride, Total CO2 or Bicarbonate, Creatinine, Glucose, BUN, Albumin, Calcium, Magnesium, Phosphorus, Alkaline Phosphatase, ALT/SGPT, AST/SGOT, Total Bilirubin, Direct Bilirubin, LDH, Total protein, Total CK, Uric Acid, and thyroid panel (to include TSH and free T4) - CD4 count - Day 28 only - Obtain blood for Immune monitoring (50 mL of blood to be obtained.
-Refer to lab manual) - Day 14 only - If required, the following medications will continue to be administered - Filgrastim 5 mcg/kg/day administered by subcutaneous injection.
-This will be administered each day until the absolute neutrophil count reaches >1000/mm3 for three consecutive days. - Fluconazole 400 mg PO daily.
-This should be administered each day until the absolute neutrophil count reaches >1000/mm3. - Prophylactic antibiotics such as TMP/SMX DS 160 mg/800 mg may be given as clinically indicated, per standard of care. - Herpetic treatment will be initiated in patients positive for HSV.
-Valacyclovir PO or acyclovir IV will be administered daily, and continued until CD4 > 200 cells/mm3. - Assessment of AE/SAEs
+- Chemistry- Sodium, Potassium, Chloride, Total CO2 or Bicarbonate, Creatinine, Glucose, BUN, Albumin, Calcium, Magnesium, Phosphorus, Alkaline Phosphatase, ALT/SGPT, AST/SGOT, Total Bilirubin, Direct Bilirubin, LDH, Total protein, Total CK, Uric Acid, and thyroid panel (to include TSH and free T4).
+Thyroid panel only to be done at Day 14

+- CD4 count (Day 28 only)

+- Obtain blood for immune monitoring (50 mL of blood to be obtained.
+Refer to Laboratory Manual) (Day 14 only) - If required, the following medications will continue to be administered - Filgrastim 5 mcg/kg/day administered by subcutaneous injection, or as per standard of care at the treating institution.
+This will be administered each day until the absolute neutrophil count reaches $>1000/\text{mm}^3$ for 3 consecutive days, or as per standard of care at the treating institution - Fluconazole 400 mg PO daily, or as per standard of care at the treating institution.
+This should be administered each day until the absolute neutrophil count reaches $>1000/\text{mm}^3$ or as per standard of care at the treating institution - Prophylactic antibiotics such as TMP/SMX DS 160 mg/800 mg may be given as clinically indicated, per standard of care - Herpetic treatment will be initiated in patients positive for HSV as per standard of care at the treating institution.
+Valacyclovir PO or acyclovir IV will be administered daily, and continued until CD4 $>200 \text{ cells/mm}^3$ or as per standard of care at the treating institution - Assessment of AE/SAEs